enthought/traits/docs/source/traits_user_manual/notification.rst

    *updated*.
 Changes on those traits will trigger notifications.

 * ``trait("foo") | trait("bar")``
-   Matches trait named *foo* or *bar* on the current object.
+   Matches traits named *foo* or *bar* on the current object.
 Changes on *foo* or *bar* will trigger notifications.

 * ``trait("foo").then(trait("bar") | trait("baz"))``